tlamedia/gtm-kit/readme.txt

 = Is Google Analytics 4 (GA4) supported? =

 Yes!
 We strive to support the full feature set of Google Analytics 4 and will implement any future features of Analytics 4.

-= Is Google Universal Analytics supported? =

-Yes.
-GTM Kit is only supporting GA4 events, but you can use these GA4 events in Universal Analytics Enhanced Ecommerce. <a href="https://gtmkit.com/guides/use-ga4-ecommerce-events-in-universal-analytics/">Read more</a>.
-Google Universal Analytics (GA3) properties will stop collecting data starting July 1, 2023, and therefor a Google Analytics 4 property is soon required.

 = Is this plugin cache friendly? =